rustyrussell/bolts/12-offer-encoding.md

   - MUST reject the invoice if `features` in any `blinded_payinfo` has any unknown even bits set.
   - SHOULD confirm authorization if `invoice_amount`.`msat` is not within the amount range authorized.
   - if the invoice is a response to an `invoice_request`:
-    - MUST reject the invoice if all fields less than type 160 do not exactly match the `invoice_request`, except `invoice_request_amount`
+    - MUST reject the invoice if all fields less than type 160 do not exactly match the `invoice_request`, except `invreq_amount`
   - otherwise: (a invoice presented without being requested, eg. scanned by user):
-    - if `invoice_request_chain` is not present:
+    - if `invreq_chain` is not present:
        - MUST reject the invoice if bitcoin is not a supported chain.
     - otherwise:
-       - MUST reject the invoice if `invoice_request_chain` is not a supported chain.
+       - MUST reject the invoice if `invreq_chain` is not a supported chain.
   - for the bitcoin chain, if the invoice specifies `invoice_fallbacks`:
     - MUST ignore any `fallback_address` for which `version` is greater than 16.
     - MUST ignore any `fallback_address` for which `address` is less than 2 or greater than 40 bytes.